-Oakland County Personal Protection & Restraining Orders Lawyer
+Personal Protection & Restraining Orders Attorneys in Waterford, Michigan

 Fortunately, the Michigan Legislature long ago passed personal protection legislation designed to get control of such situations.
-Any person can petition for injunctive relief from any other person in any county of the state, regardless of the location of the petitioner’s residence.
+Any person can petition for injunctive relief from any other person in any state county, regardless of the location of the petitioner’s residence.
 Also, the PPO is the sole exception to the administrative principle that a court clerk cannot provide legal advice: all county family courts have staff trained to assist petitioners in the completion of the necessary paperwork.
-This may be a daunting legal process for you to go alone and our skilled Oakland County personal protection & restraining orders lawyers at Clarkston Legal are here to help with your case.
+This may be a daunting legal process for you to go alone and our skilled Waterford & Clarkston personal protection & restraining orders lawyers at Clarkston Legal are here to help with your case.
 Call our office today.

 Personal Protection Order

-- entering onto property where the petitioner resides;
+entering onto the property where the petitioner resides;

 Our law firm assists persons that suffer from any of the above-referenced abusive conduct by drafting a petition for a personal protection order.
 Once filed with the court, the petition is immediately assigned to a judge who then makes an assessment of the allegations contained in the petition and decides whether to issue a protective order.

 If the judge is persuaded to issue the order, then it must be served on the respondent and entered into LEIN [Law Enforcement Information Network].
 When the order is served on the respondent, it is required to contain language advising the respondent of his or her right to contest the allegations within 14-days and to schedule a hearing on the allegations.
 The reason for the short timeline is that the protective order is issued on an ex parte basis, meaning that it is issued by the judge without notice or input from the respondent.
 The law allows this in the PPO context in order to neutralize a potentially dangerous situation.
 Then, once so neutralized by the issuance of a temporary injunction, the merits of the allegations can be tested in court.